Double-outlet right ventricle

 In double-outlet right ventricle, the aorta and pulmonary artery connect partially or completely to the right ventricle.
 A hole also exists between the two ventricles (ventricular septal defect).
 In a normal heart, as shown on the left, the pulmonary artery connects to the right ventricle and the aorta connects to the left ventricle.

-In double-outlet right ventricle (DORV) — a heart condition present at birth (congenital) — the main artery that carries blood from the heart to the body (aorta) and the artery that directs blood from the heart to the lungs (pulmonary artery) are partially or completely connected to the lower right heart chamber (right ventricle).
-Sometimes these blood vessels are also reversed from their normal positions (transposed).
-In a normal heart, the pulmonary artery is connected to the right ventricle and the aorta is connected to the left ventricle.
+Double-outlet right ventricle is a heart condition present at birth (congenital) in which two large blood vessels don't connect to the heart normally.
+In infants born with this condition, the main artery that carries blood from the heart to the body (aorta) and the artery that directs blood from the heart to the lungs (pulmonary artery) connect partially or completely to the right lower heart chamber (ventricle).
+Sometimes these blood vessels are also reversed from their normal positions.

-Too much blood flow may then be delivered through the pulmonary artery to the lungs, causing heart failure and poor growth over time.
-In other cases, blood flow through the pulmonary artery may be reduced, which can cause your child's skin to turn a bluish color (cyanosis).
+If too much blood flows through the pulmonary artery to the lungs, it can cause heart failure and poor growth over time.
+In other cases, blood flow through the pulmonary artery may be reduced, which can cause your child's skin to turn a bluish color.

-Your child will need surgery to correct this defect and any associated defects.
-Some children will require surgery in the first few days after birth, and others may have surgery at a few months of age.
+Some children will need surgery within the first few days of birth to correct the heart defect.
+Others may have surgery at a few months of age.

 Several types of surgery may be performed, depending on the specific heart defect and any associated defects.